 Congregations should continue to consider how they will support members of the congregation who cannot attend church in person.

-Where congregations wish to participate in responses such as the Lord’s prayer or prayer responses, care should be taken to ensure that these are offered at a low volume to avoid the spreading of aerosol particulates.
-Loud speaking would create the same concern as singing offers.
-Where responses are to be used, congregations may wish to consider strongly urging all who wish to participate to wear a face covering.
+Where congregations wish to participate in responses such as the Lord's prayer or prayer responses, care should be taken to ensure that these are offered at a low volume to avoid the spreading of aerosol particulates.
+Where responses are to be used, congregations should remind all who wish to participate to wear a face covering.

 Music and Singing